4 finding aid(s) found containing the word(s) Alcoholism.

 Summary:

 Poet and editor.
-Correspondence, notes, photographs, printed matter, and writings relating to the poetry and personal life of Nicklaus.
+Correspondence, articles, clippings, notes, photographs, printed matter, and writings relating primarily to Nicklaus's poetry and personal life, with a small amount pertaining to his literary contemporaries.

 2. Merrill Moore papers, 1904-1979